kamu-data/kamu-cli/DEVELOPER.md

 6. On `master` tag the latest commit with a new version: `git tag vX.Y.Z`.
 7. Push the tag to the repo: `git push origin tag vX.Y.Z`
 8. Github Actions will pick up the new tag and create a new GitHub release from it

+### Minor Dependencies Update
+1. Run `cargo update` to pull in any minor updates
+2. Run `cargo deny check` to audit new dependencies for duplicates and security advisories
+3. (Optional) Periodically run `cargo clean` to prevent your `target` dir from growing too big

+### Major Dependencies Update
+1. (Optional) Start by upgrading your local tools: `cargo install-update -a`
+2. Run `cargo update` to pull in any minor releases first
+3. Run `cargo upgrade --dry-run` and see which packages have major upgrades
+4. To perfom major upgrades You can go crate by crate or all at once - it's up to you
+5. The tricky part is usually `arrow` and `datafusion` family of crates, to upgrade them you need to:
+   1. See what is the latest version of `datafusion`
+   2. Go to [datafusion repo](https://github.com/apache/arrow-datafusion/), switch to corresponding tag, and check its `Cargo.toml` to see which version of `arrow` it depends on
+   3. Update to those major versions.
+For example `datafusion v32` depends on `arrow v47`, so the command is:
+       ```shell
+       cargo upgrade -p arrow@47 -p arrow-digest@47 -p arrow-flight@47 -p datafusion@32
+       ```
+   4. Note that [arrow-digest](https://github.com/kamu-data/arrow-digest) is our repo versioned in lockstep with `arrow`, so if the right version of it is missing - you should update it as well
+6. If some updates prove to be difficult - ticket them up and leave a `# TODO:` comment in `Cargo.toml`
+7. Run `cargo update` again to to pull in any minor releases that were affected by your upgrades
+8. Run `cargo deny check` to audit new dependencies for duplicates and security advisories
+9. (Optional) Periodically run `cargo clean` to prevent your `target` dir from growing too big

 ## Tips